alysiasaquil/DRILL/README.md

 # drill
 This is a website where users can create a fitness plan, view workouts, and gain inspiration.

-View a live demo here: http://alysiasaquil-drill.herokuapp.com/
+[Click to view a live demo of DRILL on Heroku] (http://alysiasaquil-drill.herokuapp.com/)

 Username: yes<br>
 Password: no